 You will also need the information that you collected when you signed up.

-- You will be able to send us your list using a form on this page from 23 September.
+- You will be able to send us your list using a form emailed to you from 23 September.

 - If you are under 18, you will need a parent or carer to fill in the form for you.

 Sign-ups will be open until 11.59 p.m. on 21 September, so if you haven’t found a team yet, don’t worry!